veeg/blog/content/dockertest/introductory.md

 <!-- more -->

-This project was born out of rather great frustration for the integration tests we where developing for our API server.
+This project was born out of rather great frustration for the integration tests we were developing for our API server.
 Nothing would be more apt than to have the full stack tested in some scenarios, but attempting to wrestle with the host environment both on your CI, as well as the local developers machine, soon turned foul.